AmnahBukair/install_turtlebot3/install Package.md

 cd ..
 catkin_make

-# step 2: install the TurtleBot3 simulator
+## Install the TurtleBot3 simulator

 Open a terminal window and install the dependent packages.
 Enter the following commands, one right after the other: